aiming-taxonomy/glossary/readme.md

 Moving in the opposite direction as the target you are looking at.
 Example: They move right on your screen so you move left and the pattern is the same when they go left.

+## Strafe Aim - Half-sideways [Mirroring | Anti-mirroring]

+Moving with the standard [strafe aim](#strafe-aim) techniques but has an aspect of forward and backwards movement there are four different variations two for each base technique varying which way to go forward and backwards.
+Example(Half-sideways Mirroring): They move right on your screen so you move right and backwards then when they go left you go left and forwards.

 ## Switching

 Moving from point A to point B as soon as possible after completing a hit or kill.
 Either or both of point A or B can be a static or moving target.